 With new innovations and technology like the internet and the cloud, business phone service has changed dramatically.
-Today, many providers offer hosted cloud-based Unified Communications as a Service (UCaaS)
+Today, many providers offer a hosted cloud-based Unified Communications as a Service (UCaaS) option.

-Below is a full comparison of Onsite Phone Systems vs. UCaaS:
+Below is a full comparison of the key differences between UCaaS and Onsite Phone Systems.

 ONSITE VS. UCAAS COMPARISON: